Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 #### EPAM Educational Programs

+Was a Mentor in 2 Pre-Production programs:

-- Jul 2022 - Oct 2022.
-Mentor in Pre-Production program: \[RD Java Lab Summer 2022\].
+- Jul 2022 - Oct 2022. \[RD Java Lab Summer 2022\].
 Supported 5 students.
-- Oct 2021 - Feb 2022.
-Mentor in Pre-Production program: \[RD Java Lab Autumn 2021\].
+- Oct 2021 - Feb 2022. \[RD Java Lab Autumn 2021\].
 Supported 2 students.

+I was organizing one-to-one sessions with Mentee to discuss task requirements and implementation way, Q&A, progress update, task acceptance.<br>
+Also, as offline activities, I had support chat with Mentee, was doing code review and testing app on my local.<br>
+Finally, I provided the Program Head with feedback on the Mentee performance.

 #### Math Teaching